brucemcpherson/cEasyCron/dependencies.md

 # Google Apps Script Project: cEasyCron
-This repo (cEasyCron) was automatically updated on 13 February 2015 21:20:23 GMT by GasGit
+This repo (cEasyCron) was automatically updated on 15 September 2015 11:48:58 BST by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project cEasyCron
-Where possibile directly referenced or sub referenced library sources have been copied to this repository, or you can include the library references shown.
+Where possible directly referenced or sub referenced library sources have been copied to this repository, or you can include the library references shown.
 The shared link for [cEasyCron is here](https://script.google.com/d/1EuigTk8ca4NmIupOlF3qAgCndmgbvNLbJFVbMDGL5w5at8hsXxkKGtwr/edit?usp=sharing "open in the GAS IDE")

 ### Modules of cEasyCron.gs included in this repo